evidhai/notes-techpechu-com/pages/SSM - Patch Manager.md

 - Patching is more like updating OS on the system
-- With Patch Manager we can
+- With Patch Manager we can set the baseline and declare if any exclusion to be done on patching and to perform patching in bulk on target [[SSM - Resource groups]]
+-